Home

 Learn This Scale First

-So now you are ready for the next step.
+Are you you ready for the next step?

 This one is actually called "pentatonic minor" and is very useful,